stratisMarkou/random-walks/_sources/book/mira/000-exercises.md

           &= \lim_{n \to \infty} \omega(E_n),
 \end{align}$$

+where in the third line we have used the bounded convergence theorem.
-and, by a similar argument, we have
+By a similar argument, we have

 $$(\mu \times \nu)(E) = \lim_{n \to \infty} (\mu \times \nu)(E_n).$$